AR Exploration for Student Accommodation

 Commercial Real Estate have an app that features an AR view to allow office seekers to explore office buildings around them.
 Learning key information, including amenities, tenant industries and vacancies, about the commercial properties physically surrounding the user.
 Head of Product at Commercial Real Estate, Maty Paul, discusses that two themes in AR are geo-location and image detection.
 While the real estate industry is all about location and appearances, making the technology a natural fit.
 This idea could be worth exploring for student accommodation.
 Within a city, you can see where student accommodation is being built, it’s advertised around the building and usually will say when it’s ready.
 That is a perfect hotspot opportunity for a future student passing by to collect the information they need right then and there.

-Helping Students find their accommodation
+Helping Students find their Accommodation

 Our AR prototype is focused on student’s looking and applying for accommodation.
 Newcastle University supply online and paper materials about the accommodation available to students.
 However, getting a real picture of room sizing can be difficult from still photos.

 Our idea is designed around an illustrated map in a Newcastle University brochure.
-Information of walking distances, where the campus is, accommodation locations as well as public transport and landmarks are on the map.
-The map could be transformed into a full 3D world to move around in.
+Information of walking distances, where the campus is, accommodation locations, as well as public transport and landmarks, are on the map.
+The map could be transformed into a fully 3D world to move around in.
 However, for this quick prototype, we are using the brochure page and highlighting the accommodation spots.
 When tapped, a card would be brought up informing the user of the name and type of the accommodation, along with what room options are available.
 Clicking through to a room option would reveal a 3D interactive floor plan for users to explore.
 Additional information could be displayed like what amenities are included in the room and what are the dimensions.
 From there, a student can conveniently apply for the room all in app.

 Offering AR like this is not only a more stimulating experience than flicking through a brochure, it benefits the user.
 It can save students from paying high price travel to come and view the room in person and it offers a stress free way to apply for a room.
 For Universities, it creates more engaging content for their audience.
 Gen Z is the only generation to have grown up in a mobile world.
 Learning technology comes naturally to this generation.
 So it is imperative for universities and colleges alike to stay up to date with their marketing materials to appeal to their future students.